nansencenter/nextsim/README.md

 ##-------  neXtWIM ---------
+1) in .bash_profile, add
+export USE_NEXTWIM=1
+(compiler just checks if it's defined)
-now compiled automatically with first "make"
+2) now compiled automatically with first "make"
-To run with it set
+3) To run with it set
 simul.use_wim=True (as in coupling_wim.cfg)

 ##------- Compile with OASIS3-MCT support -------